-Stoke Hill Infant and Nursery School will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements.
+Stoke Hill Junior School will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements.
 Below are some things to consider when delivering virtual lessons, especially where webcams are involved:

-- No 1:1s, groups only, unless as a result of risk assessments confirmed with the Headteacher. - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas be mindful of picture in backgrounds. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms agreed by school leaders - Staff should record the length, time, date and attendance of any sessions held.
+- No 1:1s, groups only, unless as a result of risk assessments confirmed with the Headteacher. - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas be mindful of picture in backgrounds. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms agreed by school leaders